Alcoholic liver disease: Medications

 A 2006 Cochrane review did not find evidence sufficient for the use of androgenic anabolic steroids.
 Corticosteroids are sometimes used; however, this is recommended only when severe liver inflammation is present.

 Silymarin has been investigated as a possible treatment, with ambiguous results.
 One review claimed benefit for S-adenosyl methionine in disease models.

 The effects of anti-tumor necrosis factor medications such as infliximab and etanercept are unclear and possibly harmful.
 Evidence is unclear for pentoxifylline.
 Propylthiouracil may result in harm.

 Evidence does not support supplemental nutrition in liver disease.

 Transplantation

 Although in rare cases liver cirrhosis is reversible, the disease process remains mostly irreversible.
 Liver transplantation remains the only definitive therapy.
 Today, survival after liver transplantation is similar for people with ALD and non-ALD.
-The requirements for transplant listing are the same as those for other types of liver disease, except for a 6-month sobriety prerequisite along with psychiatric evaluation and rehabilitation assistance.
-Specific requirements vary among the transplant centers.
+The requirements for transplant listing vary among transplant centers.
+A period of alcohol abstinence for at least 6 months is often used prior to liver transplant.
+Sustained sobriety may improve liver function enough to avoid transplantation and allows clinicians to assess patient adherence to treatment, however there is neither a consensus nor absolute requirement on timing.
+Additionally the duration of abstinence prior to transplantation has not been proven to be related to the risk of recidivism.
+This suggests the risk of relapse may be more related to psychosocial factors which can be carefully evaluated before transplantation by a team of mental health providers and social workers.
 Relapse to alcohol use after transplant listing results in delisting.
 Re-listing is possible in many institutions, but only after 3–6 months of sobriety.
 There are limited data on transplant survival in patients transplanted for acute alcoholic hepatitis, but it is believed to be similar to that in nonacute ALD, non-ALD, and alcoholic hepatitis with MDF less than 32.